Jimmy Ryan (footballer, born 1945): Managerial career

 After living in the United States for eight years, Ryan returned to England to take over as manager of the Luton Town reserve team.
-Following Luton's dismissal of Ray Harford in 1990, Ryan was promoted for an 18-month spell as manager, saving the club from relegation on the last day of two successive seasons.
-However, he was sacked at the end of the 1990–91 season and replaced by David Pleat.
-About a month later, Manchester United manager Alex Ferguson invited Ryan to return to the club as reserve team manager.
+Following Luton's dismissal of Ray Harford, Ryan was promoted for an 16-month spell as manager on 11 January 1990, saving the club from relegation on the last day of two successive seasons.
+However, he was sacked on 13 May 1991, and replaced by David Pleat.
+Three weeks later, Manchester United manager Alex Ferguson made Ryan the club's reserve team manager after a club reshuffle caused by the departure of his assistant Archie Knox.
 He held the position until 2000, when he was promoted to coach the first-team.
 After assistant manager Brian Kidd left to manage Blackburn Rovers in December 1998, Ryan stood in as Ferguson's assistant until Steve McClaren's appointment in February 1999, taking full charge of the side for their 3–2 defeat at home to Middlesbrough on 19 December 1998, which Ferguson missed in order to attend a funeral.
 Ryan was named as assistant manager again after McClaren left to manage Middlesbrough in 2001, but remained in the post for just one season until Carlos Queiroz took over.
 From 2002, he was named as the club's Director of Youth Football, a position he held until his retirement in June 2012.